MartaKode/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions

+**A hash function is a mathematical function that converts a numerical input value into another compressed numerical value. -- encoding

 2. Collision resolution

+**A way of handling collisions, that is, when two or more items should be kept in the same location, especially in a hash table.

 3. Performance of basic hash table operations

+**At worst case O(n)

 4. Load factor

+**number of nonEmpty slots(entries) / total number of slots(length of table)

 5. Automatic resizing

+**For our purposes, we'd automatically resize if the table would be at 70% capacity

 6. Various use cases for hash tables

+Memoization?
+Password or login verification?
+Data Structures

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.